 to find a John Foy office near you

-Four Things to Know If You’re Denied Social Security Disability in Newnan
+Four Things to Know if You’re Denied Social Security Disability in Georgia

 Applying for SSD benefits and getting denied can be incredibly disheartening.
 But you are not alone, and there are things you can do if the SSA denies your claim.
 Here are some things to know.